 - rudder and tiller

-- hammer
+- mallet

 - bailer

-- Assess weather conditions
+- Assess weather conditions visually and with reference to forecast

-- Assess and interpret tidal conditions
+- Assess and interpret tidal conditions.
+Check tide tables: www.tidetimes.org.uk/glasgow-tide-times

 - Brief the crew on the intended activity